lightbend/config/README.md

 ## Binary Releases

-You can find published releases on Maven Central.
+You can find published releases (compiled for Java 6 and above) on Maven Central.

     <dependency>
         <groupId>com.typesafe</groupId>